African spurred tortoise: Taxonomy and etymology

-The taxonomic species name is Centrochelys sulcata and is otherwise known as C. sulcata.
+In 1779 the English illustrator John Frederick Miller included a hand-coloured plate of the African spurred tortoise in his Icones animalium et plantarum and coined the binomial name Testudo sulcata.
 Its specific name sulcata is from the Latin word sulcus meaning "furrow" and refers to the furrows on the tortoise's scales.
-At first the species was labeled as Testudo sulcata.
-As time has passed since the species was first classified, C. sulcata has been referred to by several different designations.
+The species was subsequently given other binomial names.
 There are no recognized subspecies despite there being two separate populations, one in Western Africa and the other in Eastern Africa.
 There are also three different, yet similar, haplotypes.
 One haplotype is found in and closely around Sudan, another is found in the western portion of their range, and the last haplotype is found in Senegal, Mali, and Sudan.

 Range and habitat

 The African spurred tortoise is native to the Sahara Desert and the Sahel, a transitional ecoregion of semiarid grasslands, savannas, and thorn shrublands found in the countries of Burkina Faso, the Central African Republic, Chad, Eritrea, Ethiopia, Mali, Mauritania, Nigeria, Senegal, Saudi Arabia, Sudan, Yemen and possibly in Somalia, Algeria, Benin, and Cameroon.
 It is possibly extirpated from Djibouti and Togo.
 They are found on hills, stable dunes, and flat areas with shrubs and high grass.
 They also like to settle in areas with interrupted streams or rivers.
 In these arid regions, the tortoise excavates burrows in the ground to get to areas with higher moisture levels, and spends the hottest part of the day in these burrows.
 This is known as aestivation.
-In the wild, they may burrow very deep; up to 15 m deep and 30 m long.
-Plants such as grasses and succulents grow around their burrows if kept moist and in nature they continue to grow for the tortoise to eat if the soil is replenished with its feces.
+In the wild, they may burrow very deep, up to 15 m deep and 30 m long.
+Plants such as grasses and succulents grow around their burrows if kept moist, and in nature they continue to grow for the tortoise to eat if the soil is replenished with its feces.
 Sulcata tortoises found in the Sudanese part of their range may reach significantly greater size at maturity than those found in other regions.